Seasonal Events

 Our seasonal celebrations, structured around the wheel of the year, are the foundation of everything we do at HARE, enabling us to meaningfully connect with nature through each season and create a sense of enchantment.
 A heartbeat holding rhythm for the other workshops that run throughout the year.

 Our 2026 seasonal celebrations are donation based to ensure they are accessible to all.
-We had a wonderful day at our Ostara Garden Party in March.
-Our next celebration is our Beltane Gathering on 9th May.
+Our next celebration is Summer Solstice on 20th June.
+All 2026 dates below.

 We also run monthly Land Stewardship volunteer days and Workshops.